Website Privacy Notice

-We have appointed a Data Protection Officer (hereinafter referred to as the “DPO”) who is responsible for overseeing questions in relation to this Policy.
-If you have any questions about this Policy, including concerns about your personal data or our data collection practices, please contact our DPO via e-mail at email@example.com or via telephone on (+356) 2369 6268 during office hours.
+We have appointed a Data Protection Officer (hereinafter referred to as the “DPO”) who is responsible for overseeing questions in relation to this notice.
+If you have any questions about this notice, including concerns about your personal data or our data collection practices, please contact our DPO via e-mail at email@example.com or via telephone on (+356) 2369 6268 during office hours.

 (1) Site functionality cookies – these cookies allow you to navigate the site and use our features, such as “save flight”.

 (2) Site analytics cookies – these cookies allow us to measure and analyse how our customers use the site, to improve both its functionality and your online experience.

 (3) Customer preference cookies – when you are browsing, these cookies will remember your preferences (like your language or location), so we can make your online experience as seamless as possible and more personal to you.

 (4) Targeting or advertising cookies – these cookies are used to deliver ads that are relevant to you.
 They also limit the number of times that you see an ad and help us measure the effectiveness of our marketing campaigns.

 Please note that the cookies used by us do not personally identify you but they simply identify your computer or other device.